TomasaSbaffi/Bulk_metagenome_virome_2023/README.md

 Bioinformatics workflow used in the article:

-> Sabbatino R, Sbaffi T, Corno G, Fontaneto D, Periyasamy S, Di Casare A. 2022.
+> Sabatino R, Sbaffi T, Corno G, Fontaneto D, Periyasamy S, Di Cesare A. 2022.
 Bacteriophages qualitatively enrich the antibiotic resistome of microbial communities in wastewater treatment plants.
 XXXX, submitted. doi: xxxx.

 For the biostatistics workflow of the same paper, [Click here](Intra_Extra_DNA_script_statistical_analysis.R)